CHGLongStone/just-core/README.md

 ### Providing:
 * Things you need in any framework
- - core services with clearly defined interfaces
+ - Core services with clearly defined interfaces
  - No BLOAT by giving you modular control to include the things you need and ignore the ones you do not
- - low cost of entry on the learning curve
+ - Low Cost Of Entry on the learning curve
   * providing common utilities without imposing a coding style on you by
    - Staying close to the native language
-   - using common standards like
+   - Using common standards like
     * Dependency Management via Composer/Packagist and PSR-4 namespaces
     * Simple configuration management for multiple environments from `dev/uat/prod` to dev sandboxes
-     - with `*{global,local}.php` Zend style configuration file naming pattern
+     - with `*{global,local}.php` Zend style configuration file naming patterns
- - low cost of effort for
+ - Low level of effort for
-  * new development - add a service class, update composer autoconfig and call it by namespace
+  * New development - add a service class, update composer autoconfig and call it by namespace
-  * change management
+  * Change Management
-   - clear separation of the framework from your own intelectual property
+   - Clear separation of the framework from your own intelectual property
-   - configurable scripts to support the SLDC including:
+   - Configurable scripts to support the SLDC including:
-    * installing/updating the project
+    * Installing/updating the project
-    * release tag generation for git repositories with pre-validation checking:
+    * Release Tag Generation for git repositories with pre-validation checking:
-     - commonly used project directories for changes
+     - Commonly used project directories for changes
-     - your own included packages for changes
+     - Your own included packages for changes
-     - database schema changes between upstream and downstream environments
+     - Database Schema Changes between Upstream and Downstream environments
-     - upstream and downstream primary and compostie/dependant repository changes
+     - Upstream and Downstream primary and composite/dependant repository changes
-    * before creating the tag as well as supporting scripts for
+    * Before creating the release tag as well as supporting scripts for
      - deploying releases to your production environment
      - database backup and syncronization MySQL inc. InnoDb supported
 * To support Enterprise Applications